|

 journey and only the most affectionate and responsive dogs could

 achieve aristocratic acceptance.
-Any dog prone to bad behavior
+Any dog prone to rude behavior

 These dogs, as rare and cherished gifts, became increasingly popular with